nietaki/markdown-resume/README.md

 - [ ] fontAwesome icons in the default styles
 - [ ] default style tweaks (link colors?)
 - [ ] add sample output files to the repo and gitignore.
 Add a make task for them
+- [ ] credit the projects that inspired this one
+- [ ] add pdf metadata using exiftool?